collective-soundworks/soundworks/README.md

 - `map:Function`
   The `map` attribute contains the `map` function that is defined as `map(namespace:String, title:String, ...modules:ServerModule)`.
 The `map` function is used to indicate that the clients who connect to the namespace `namespace` need the modules `...modules` to be activated (it starts the modules’ `.connect(client)` methods) and listen for the WebSocket messages from the client side.
 Additionally, it sets the title of the page (used in the `<title>` tag in the HTML `<head>` element) to `title` and routes the connections from the URL path `namespace` to the corresponding view (except for the namespace `'/player'`, that uses the root URL `/` instead of `/player`).
 More specifically:
   - a client connecting to the server through the URL `http://my.server.address:port/` would belong to the namespace `'/player'` and be mapped to the view `player.ejs`;
-  - a client connecting to the server through the URL `http://my.server.address:port/auxClient` would belong to the namespace `'/auxClient'` and be mapped to the view `auxClient.ejs`.
+  - a client connecting to the server through the URL `http://my.server.address:port/env` would belong to the namespace `'/env` and be mapped to the view `env.ejs`.

 ##### WebSocket communication